wtestcase/toborwinner.github.io/src/posts/1-road-to-nix-nix-syntax/index.md

   explained as they are intuitive.
 - Strings can be defined by surrounding text with double quotation marks.

-Just like in other programming languages, parenthesis can be used to indicate
+Just like in other programming languages, parentheses can be used to indicate
 priority:

 ```nix